Introduction: The Ritual Structure of Budo Taijutsu

 The Bujinkan Sequence: Two Claps, Bow, One Clap, Bow

 The sequence frequently used in Bujinkan dojos is a significant departure from the standard Shinto formula: the instructor and students clap twice, bow, then clap once and bow again.
-This separation of claps into a set of two and a set of one is a deliberate ritual choice.
+This separation of the claps into a set of two and a set of one is a deliberate ritual choice.

 Comparative Analysis of Shinto Clapping Rituals